alessapm/todo_py_api/readme.md

 ## Setup

 This app is set up to use virtualenv, please see documentation [here](https://virtualenv.pypa.io/en/stable/).
-Please install all dependencies using pip install.
+Please install all dependencies using pip install, and start the server using 'flask run'